dmitryokov/Transit/README.md

     ),
     ```

-3. In order to persist the uploaded file information, you have to create a migration for the 'Kenarkose\Transit\Model\File' model, which is the default model used for database persistence.
+3. In order to persist the uploaded file information, you have to create a migration for the 'Kenarkose\Transit\File\File' model, which is the default model used for database persistence.
 To do so, use the following command.
     ```bash
         php artisan transit:migration
     ```